 Attractions & Museums

-Where can you walk the deck of a full-sclae replica of a Civil War icon, enjoy one of the largest municipal parks in the country, connect to Virgnia's natural heritage, and take in a world-class performance - Newport News of course!
+Where can you walk the deck of a full-scale replica of a Civil War icon, enjoy one of the largest municipal parks in the country, connect to Virgnia's natural heritage, and take in a world-class performance - Newport News of course!
+Enjoy many area attractions and events that please the whole family!

 Located in the heart of Coastal Virginia, you'll always be in close proximity to surrounding cities such as Norfolk, Williamsburg, Hampton and Virginia Beach as well as Fort Eustis and Christopher Newport University.